Vol 83, No 2 (2024): Folia Morphologica

 Abstract

 Background: Our purpose was to determine the prevalence of normal hepatic vascularization and variations of the hepatic arteries using multidetector computed tomography (MDCT) angiography.
-These variants should be known before any surgery of the upper abdomen, the downside being that there aren't many studies on large groups of patients using high-specialized imaging.
+These variants should be known before any surgery of the abdomen; however, there are not many studies on large groups of patients using high-specialized imaging.

 Materials and methods: This study was carried out on 4192 patients.
-We performed MDCT angiography on each one of the patients and had a specialized team observe the images.
+We performed MDCT angiography on each patient and had a specialized team observe the images.

 Conclusions: We observed well-known variations of the hepatic arterial pattern and also found a large number of rare, unclassified cases.